Zenithsiz/ist-ddrs-lab2/typst/exercises/15.typ

 	caption: [Results]
 )

-#indent_par[Comparing with our previous attempt at bifurcation in exercise 15.c, we see an small overall improvement to the network average packet delay.
+#indent_par[Comparing with our previous attempt at the bifurcation in exercise 15.c, we see a small overall improvement to the network average packet delay.
 The gradient projection algorithm discovered 2 new flows we hadn't used, namely $1 -> 3 -> 5 -> 6$ and $1 -> 2 -> 5$.
-Despite outputting the flow $1 -> 2 -> 5 -> 6$, it has no rate, so we did not include it in the kleinrock script.]
+Despite outputting the flow $1 -> 2 -> 5 -> 6$, it has no rate, so we did not include it in the Kleinrock script.]